 The Nikon Z7 II improves over the original Nikon Z7 in a number of subtle but important ways, making an already very good camera, even better.
 The camera now features improved continuous shooting, dual card slots, and face/eye/animal detection AF.

 There’s a 45.7MP full-frame sensor that provides stunning image quality, backed up by 5-axis in-body image stabilisation and fast, accurate autofocus.
 The viewfinder is superb, and F-mount SLR lenses can be used via the FTZ adapter.
-The high-resolution sensor will be appealing to landscape photographers or anyone that craves a serious amount of detail.
+The high-resolution sensor and fast autofocus will be appealing to wedding photographers or anyone that craves speed paired with a serious amount of detail.
 It’s also useful for cropping if you want to shoot from a distance, too.

 A sheer delight to use